kahypar/mt-kahypar/README.md

  - The [Intel Thread Building Blocks][tbb] library (TBB)
  - The [Portable Hardware Locality][hwloc] library (hwloc)

-The following command will install most of the required dependencies:
+The following command will install most of the required dependencies on a Ubuntu machine:

     sudo apt-get install libboost-program-options-dev libnuma-dev numactl libhwloc-dev moreutils linux-tools-common linux-tools-generic libtbb-dev